-5.12 SPECIAL CONDITIONS
+5.11 SPECIAL CONDITIONS

-5.12-1 ORAL SURGEONS, DENTISTS AND PODIATRISTS
+5.11-1 ORAL SURGEONS, DENTISTS AND PODIATRISTS

-Surgical procedures performed by dentists and oral surgeons are under the overall supervision of the Clinical Service Chief of the Department of Surgery.
-Surgical procedures performed by podiatrists are under the overall supervision of the Clinical Service Chiefs of the Department of Orthopedic Surgery.
-An oral surgeon or podiatrist who meets the requisite qualifications may be granted the privilege of performing a history and physical examination and assessing the medical risks of the proposed procedure to the patient but only in those instances where the patient has no known current unrelated medical problems.
-Where any medical problems exist, a physician member of the Medical Staff must perform a basic medical appraisal on such patient, must determine the risk and effect of any proposed surgical or special procedure, and must be responsible for the care of any medical problem that may be present at admission or that may arise during hospitalization.
-When significant medical abnormality is present, the final decision whether to proceed must be agreed upon by the oral surgeon, dentist or podiatrist and the physician consultant.
-The Clinical Service Chief will decide the issue in case of dispute.
-Where the patient is an inpatient, the oral surgeon, dentist or podiatrist must arrange for a physician member of the Medical Staff to be an attending physician.
+Surgical procedures performed by oral surgeons and podiatrists are under the overall supervision of the chairman of the Department of Surgery.
+An oral surgeon or podiatrist who can document education, training, current competency and recent experience may be granted the privileges of performing a history and physical examination and assessing the medical risks of the proposed procedure to the patient.
+Where any significant medical problem exists, a physician member of the Medical Staff must perform a basic medical appraisal on such patient, must determine the risk and effect of any proposed surgical or special procedure, and the final decision whether to proceed must be agreed upon by the oral surgeon or podiatrist and the physician consultant.
+The chairman of the Department of Surgery will decide the issue in case of dispute.
+Where the patient is an inpatient or in observation, the oral surgeon or podiatrist must arrange for a physician member of the Medical Staff to be the attending physician.
+H&Ps performed prior to an outpatient procedure by a practitioner not on the medical staff are acceptable provided it is performed within 30 days of the procedure/surgery, and an H&P update must be completed and documented in the patient's medical record within 24 hours after registration or admission but prior to surgery/procedure.
+Oral surgeons and podiatrist are responsible for the part of their patients' H&P that related to their specialty.
+For outpatient oral surgery or podiatric procedures, an anesthesiologist may perform and document the medical portion of the H&P or an H&P update on healthy ASA 1-2 patients.
+For ASA 3 or greater outpatients, a hospitalist will be consulted for their portion of the H&P.

-5.13 TEMPORARY PRIVILEGES
+5.12 TEMPORARY PRIVILEGES

-5.13-1 CONDITIONS
+5.12-1 CONDITIONS

 Temporary privileges may be granted only in the circumstances and under the conditions described below, only to an appropriately licensed practitioner, only when the information available substantially supports a favorable determination regarding the requesting practitioner's qualifications, and only after the practitioner has satisfied the professional liability insurance requirement of these Bylaws.
-Special requirements of supervision and reporting may be imposed by the Chief of Staff or department Clinical Service Chief.
+Special requirements of supervision and reporting may be imposed by the Chief of Staff or department chairman.
 Under all circumstances, the practitioner requesting temporary privileges must agree to abide by these Bylaws and the policies of the Medical Staff and Medical Center.
 Temporary privileges may be granted to an applicant for an initial period not to exceed 60 days upon completion of CPOE/EMR training.
 One extension may be granted for an additional period not to exceed 60 days.
-Any such renewal shall be made by the department Clinical Service Chief when the information available continues to support a favorable determination regarding the practitioner's application for membership and privileges.
+Any such renewal shall be made by the department chairman when the information available continues to support a favorable determination regarding the practitioner's application for membership and privileges.

-5.13-2 CIRCUMSTANCES
+5.12-2 CIRCUMSTANCES

-Upon the recommendation of the Chief of Staff, department Clinical Service Chief or designee and Credentials Committee chairman or their respective designees, the CEO or designee may grant temporary privileges in the following circumstances:
+Upon the recommendation of the Chief of Staff, department chairman, and Credentials Committee chairman or their respective designees, the CEO or designee may grant temporary privileges in the following circumstances: